laperlej/zellij-sessionizer/README.md

 The idea is to have a folder with all your projects/repos/workspaces and use a script to select a folder and create a session at that folder with both it's name and cwd set to the folder.
 It is a very efficient way to create new sessions.

-## What functionalities are provided so far ?

-- Displays a list of all folders in the plugin's cwd
-- Delete session
-- Switch to session
-- Switch to tab

 ## Usage

 - up/down arrow: select previous/next folder